flex-protocol/sui-flex-swap/README.md

 mvn -pl suiswapexample-service-rest -am spring-boot:run
 ```

-### About Off-Chain Services APIs
+### About Off-Chain Service APIs

-Our off-chain service pulls the state of objects on chain into an off-chain SQL database to provide query functionality.
+The off-chain service pulls the state of objects on chain into an off-chain SQL database to provide query functionality.
 Such an off-chain service is sometimes called an indexer.

 We can certainly start by using Sui's official API service, see: https://docs.sui.io/references/sui-api